EPmaple/CS611-A4-Legends-Monsters-and-Heroes/readme.txt

 end
 3-26 to 3-29: Start writing Battle, which I have not idea why took me so much time.
 3-29 to 3-30: Finished writing Battle and now it is down hill from here.
-Finished market, then World, wrote the Tile- and Map-Facotry, and then pieced everything together.
+Finished market, then World, wrote the MHTile- and Map-Facotry, and then pieced everything together.
 But due to the fact that a considerate amount of time was took to think about the relationship of objects, the process of putting things together was surprisingly easy.
 Then took sometime debug and wrote a bit of tutorial information.